ThinkingInTypes/ThinkingInTypes.github.io/Chapters/11_Make_Illegal_Types_Unrepresentable.md

 | `invariant` | Class-wide conditions                      |
 | `old`       | Refers to previous state in postconditions |

-The idea was that each function you wrote would use these to ensure the correctness of the inputs and outputs of that function.
+The intent was that each function used these to ensure the correctness of the inputs and outputs of that function, and the state of the object.
 In particular, `require` typically checks the argument values for correctness.
 For preconditions in Python, we can create a `requires` decorator to check argument values: